 How Has Data Science Evolved?

 Before analytics, business executives had to use their “gut” instincts to make decisions.
 A good business person will typically make quality decisions.

 Believe it or not, this era, noted as Analytics 1.0, lasted over 50 years.
 That is until Analytics 2.0 burst onto the scene coupled with the .com era.

 Big Data is data that contains a greater variety arriving in increasing volumes and with ever-higher velocity.
-In other words, Big Data refers to the abundance of complex data with an increasing number of new sources.
+In other words, it refers to the abundance of complex data with an increasing number of new sources.

 In the past, data was derived and gathered from internal sources.
 The fast adoption of the internet exposed businesses to an exhaustive list of external sources never previously available.

 “War is 90% information.”

-Why Should My Business Adopt a Data Centric Culture?
+Why Should My Business Adopt a Data-Centric Culture?

-Data-centric culture is all about empowerment through the democratization of information.
+Data-centric culture (DCC) is all about empowerment through the democratization of information.
 Employees and stakeholders that understand how their work translates to positive outcomes can lead to a more engaged workforce.

 Those who have adopted data into their daily work habits have been able to quickly identify low value, inefficient processes and replace them with far more productive methods.

-Big Data is Here to Stay
+Here to Stay

-In fact, many believe that we have entered Analytics 3.0 which includes intelligent analytics due to the onset of sophisticated machine learning and sentiment analysis.
+In fact, many believe that we have entered Analytics 3.0, which includes intelligent analytics due to the onset of sophisticated machine learning and sentiment analysis.
 The gap will only continue to grow.

 Big Data Leads to Big Actions

 With a dearth of qualified IT talent to execute your vision, you will need to turn to a development partner to accomplish your goals and take your organization to the next level.
 Next Horizon is that partner.